 For most, the French Quarter of New Orleans is the most recognizable area of the state, and it’s the oldest neighborhood in the city.
 This is also why it’s one of the most visited destinations in Louisiana.
 The area is home to the famous Bourbon Street and St. Louis Cathedral.
 Bourbon Street is also where the Mardi Gras festivities take place.

 In the French Quarter, you can find amazing restaurants, music, and dancing.
 Just a few of the most popular foods in the area are gumbo and beignets–like the ones you’ll find at Cafe Du Monde.
 If you can go to only one place in Louisiana, the French Quarter has some of the most attractions to offer.
-The french quarter has an eclectic mix of architectural styles, Toronto homes for sale also has a wide range of varying styles.
+The french quarter has an eclectic mix of architectural styles.

 Located in the French Quarter is one of the most popular museums in the state.
 This is the perfect place to learn more about the history of New Orleans and Louisiana.
 Many of the permanent and changing exhibits at the museum focuses on the people and events that have made an impact on the state.
 Some of the themes of these exhibits include the remembrance of several hurricanes, Mardi Gras, and jazz musicians.
 Aside from the exhibits, the building itself is a sight to see.
 The Spanish Baroque building was built for the Spanish government in 1795.